Danish Opening of Parliament 2011

 View the Opening of Parliament thread here.Filed under Danish Royals, German Royals

-Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Parliament, Prime Minister Thorning-Schmidt, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte, Princess Marie of Denmark, Sayn-Wittgenstein-Berleburg.
+Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Parliament, Prime Minister Thorning-Schmidt, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte, Princess Marie, Sayn-Wittgenstein-Berleburg.